AningDavid98/machine-learning-practicals/README.md

-Exploratory Data Analysis (EDA): Understanding data distributions, correlations, and feature importance Feature Engineering: Techniques like encoding, scaling, and dimensionality reduction Model Selection & Tuning: Hyperparameter optimization using GridSearchCV, Optuna, and Bayesian methods Experimentation with Architectures: Designing and evaluating ML/DL models This repo serves as a practical guide for ML enthusiasts, emphasizing experimentation and reproducibility.
+Exploratory Data Analysis (EDA): Understanding data distributions, correlations, and feature importance Feature Engineering: Techniques like encoding, scaling, and dimensionality reduction Model Selection & Tuning: Hyperparameter optimization using GridSearchCV, RandomisedSearchCV Experimentation with Architectures: Designing and evaluating ML/DL models This repo serves as a practical guide for ML enthusiasts, emphasizing experimentation and reproducibility.